fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/09_3way_comparisons.md

 - partial ordering (files may not have common parent directory) - this example is similar to persons in family trees
 - strong equality (IDs are unique) OR strong ordering if IDs are treated as numbers
 - weak ordering (date can be the same for different people)
-- weak equality (the same place can be inhabited by more than 1 person)
 - weak ordering (the same score can be achieved by multiple players)
 </p>
 </details>